 Why does ETF liquidity matter?

-If a certain market is not liquid enough, it makes buying and selling assets harder, as there are fewer actors on the market willing to trade the ETF in question.
+If a given ETF is not liquid enough, it makes buying and selling it harder, as there are fewer actors on the market willing to trade the ETF in question.
 This can widen bid-ask spreads, making it a bit more difficult to trade on movement gains.
 For buy-and-hold investors, this is less of a concern, though.

 Usually you won't have any problems with a big name, like the Vanguard Total Stock Market ETF or Invesco's QQQ.
 However, a smaller niche ETF like a South-American Green Energy Small Cap ETF can have very low, if any liquidity.